 Grant PUD continues to support the PRCC per Terms and Condition 1.35 (T&C 1.35).
-Over the course of 2021, PRCC representatives participated in a total of 13 meetings, conference calls, and/or WebEx conferences.
+Over the course of 2022, PRCC representatives participated in a total of 12 meetings, conference calls, and/or WebEx conferences.
 Meeting agendas and minutes for these meetings can be reviewed at PRCC Meeting Minutes.
-The PRCC Policy Committee did not meet in 2021.
+The PRCC Policy Committee did not meet in 2022.

-There were three (3) Statement of Agreement (SOA) presented to the PRCC for approval in 2021.
+There were two Statement of Agreement (SOA) presented to the PRCC for approval in 2022 and although approved in January 2023 they are discussed in this annual reporting cycle.

-PRCC Hatchery Subcommittee 2021 meeting schedule and approved SOA's are found in Section 5.1.
+PRCC Hatchery Subcommittee 2022 meeting schedule and approved SOAs are found in Section 5.1.
 PRCC Habitat Subcommittee activities can be found in Section 6.0.